trychlos/accounts-iziam/README.md

 On client side, this package defines `Meteor.loginWithIzIAM()` function, which itself calls `izIAM.requestCredential()`.

-On server side, the package calls `Accounts.addAutopublishFields()` whith fields brought up by izIAM Identity Manager.
+On server side, the package calls `Accounts.addAutopublishFields()` whith the fields brought up by izIAM Identity and Access Manager.

 ## Configuration

 None at the moment.

-## Login flow description

-See pwix:iziam-oidc/maintainer/README.md

 ## NPM peer dependencies